isaacwgarcia/loanland/README.md

 ## Problem:

-At this time we can create money streams between employers - employees, lenders can lend money against this money stream, but so far there is no way to calculate a credit score for ongoing and completed transactions.
+1.4 billion people in the world do not have a bank account.
+This makes it difficult for them to take advantage of financial products such as loans.
+Without having a KYC policy it is almost impossible to determine the financial risk of the client.
+Still in 2022 people remain unbanked for specific reasons, most common reasons are:
+Maintenance costs of bank accounts.
+Population living in rural areas.
+Documentation requirements.
+In short, no bank account, no KYC, no loans.

 ## Solution:

-Create a lending platform that connects Lenders and Borrowers in the same space, leveraging their interactions and reputation in social media as a credit score.
+For years, the ideas about financial inclusion with blockchain was mostly theoretical.
+Nowadays, real-time payments are displacing cash and cards.
+With modern protocols we can offer a decentralized solution where companies and individuals can lend money and generate profits without using intermediaries and / or financial institutions.
+The main goal is to offer a platform and credit score system based on historical data of loans and use social profiles as a complement.

 ## Technologies:

-- Polygon
-  Project fully deployed and implemented on Polygon Mumbai.
+- Polygon Project fully deployed and implemented on Polygon Mumbai.

 - IPFS Solution fully implemented way to store data from loans, profiles and images, to be used frequently by a large, growing and diverse audience. https://github.com/isaacwgarcia/loanland/blob/main/components/lib/ipfs.ts

-- Lens Protocol to store data from social graphs.
-  It lets lenders and borrowers take ownership of their content wherever they go in the digital garden of the decentralized internet.

-- Superfluid to manage streams, loans and scoring smart contracts from borrowers and lenders.

-- WorldCoin to verify actions from social app users.

-Users are able to:
+- Lens Protocol gives us a social environment, where we can create a marketplace to portray supply and demand of loans.

+- Superfluid a streaming protocol to send money every second as a salary.
+Loans can be created in the middle of these salaries, and stream money to the employee and lenders.

+- WorldCoin Proof of personhood, making sure that borrowers are real, and they are not impersonating someone else.
+No traditional KYC.

+Features Implemented:

 - Connect their wallet
-- Create a Lens Protocol Profile
+- An individual / company can create a Profile on the Lens ecosystem.
-- Update lens profile's pice
-- Lenders can create a Loan
+- Lenders can post Loan Offers to all users of Lens Protocol.
-- Borrowers can pre-apply for this loan
+- Borrower can apply for a loan.
-- Lenders can check the credit score of the borrowers before approving.
+- Lenders can approve and lend the money based on these applications.
+- Credit score is based on basic metrics such as: Open Loans, Closed Loans, Unpaid Loans.

+Future Plans

+- Improve UI Experience
+- Closing of flow upon loan payment completion
+- Develop more complex credit scoring algorithms
+- Notifications between borrowers and lenders.

+Factory Loan Contract deployed to Mumbai Polygon:
+Scoring deployed to Mumbai Polygon:
+WorldCoin Smart Contract Verification deployed to Mumbai Polygon:

 Credits of the Landing Page video to: https://www.loan-land.com/